magneticstain/plexer-cli/README.md

-# plexer
+# Plexer

-Normalize media files for use with Plex Media Server
+Normalize media files for use with Plex Media Server.